MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 ### To classify and protect a file by using File Explorer

 1. In File Explorer, select your file, multiple files, or a folder.
-Right-click, and select **Classify and protect (preview)**.
+Right-click, and select **Classify and protect**.

 2. In the **Classify and protect - Azure Information Protection** dialog box, use the labels as you would do in an Office application, which sets the classification and protection as defined by your administrator.
 If a label cannot be selected (it is unavailable), the selected file does not support classification but you can protect it.